reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

 Notice that the update operation to add latitude and longitude to the product needs to know which schema are going to be validated.
 This is done through parameter `selector`.
 Additionally we need to pass `publish: true` to ensure the internal RevisionAPI allows modification of the document.

-## Modify the layout of product detail page to show location coordinates
+## Step 2: Modify the layout of product detail page to show location coordinates

 Now that we know where our products are located, let's enhance the existing layout of the product detail page (PDP) to display the coordinates in a Google map.
 For our example we're going to swap the section with the product metadata for the map.